deanpatel2/deanpatel2.github.io/work.md

 Accomplishments/responsibilities:

-- Revamped website using Dreamweaver CC to adhere to the principal architect's meticulous design requests and attract customers
+- Revamped website using Dreamweaver CC to adhere to the principal architect's meticulous design requests
-- Ensured extensibility by providing detailed documentation and code demos for how to add new projects when necessary
+- Ensured new projects can be added seamlessly by providing detailed 5-page documentation packet and through writing well-commented, extensible code
 - Website can be found [here](http://www.rcarchitect.com/)